-In 2016, Indonesia produced 47.5 million m of logs of which 69% derived from industrial plantations (HTI), 15% from community forests (HTR), 12% from natural forest concessions (HPH), less than 1% from land clearing, and 4% from a variety of other sources.
-This compares to 2009 when log production was 34.8 million m of which 55% was from industrial plantations (HTI), 11% from community forests (HTR), 13% from natural forest concessions (HPH), 18% from land clearing operations, and 3% from a variety of other sources.
+In 2016, Indonesia produced 47.5 million m of logs of which 69% derived from industrial plantations (HTI), 15% from people's plantations (Hutan Rakyat) and wood lots (Kayu Perkebunan), 12% from natural forest concessions (HPH), less than 1% from land clearing, and 4% from a variety of other sources.
+This compares to 2009 when log production was 34.8 million m of which 55% was from industrial plantations (HTI), 11% from Hutan Rakyat and Kayu Perkebunan, 13% from natural forest concessions (HPH), 18% from land clearing operations, and 3% from a variety of other sources.